What to do in Reunion Island?

 7. The Maïdo

-Another site where you can hike in Reunion: Maïdo.
+Another site where you can hike and enjoy scenic views in Reunion: Maïdo.

 The Piton Maïdo culminates at 2200 meters of altitude, it is the most spectacular point of view on the circus of Mafate.